sydko/codeu-final-project/README.md

 $ java -cp target/final-project-1.0-SNAPSHOT-jar-with-dependencies.jar:src/main/resources/: view.ImageDisplayGUI
 ~~~
 Users should have GOOGLE_APPLICATION_CREDENTIALS set as an environment variable, and have access to a Google Cloud Vision API key.
 We have noticed that there are fewer issues when not running on Windows.

+###Notes:
+After images have been collected, there is a period of time where the program is labeling each of the images.
+The program has not stalled please just wait for the images to be labeled.
+Thank you!